 Offshore AIM Solution Reduces FPSO Maintenance Backlog by 40%

-Learn how an optimized integrity management plan improved critical maintenance activities for an offshore operating company.
+Learn how an optimized Asset Integrity Management (AIM) plan improved critical maintenance activities for an offshore operating company.

 Identify and assess criticality of all equipment onboard the FPSO